fslongjin/fastcommit/README.md

 - `-d, --diff-file <DIFF_FILE>`: Specify the path to the file containing the differences.
 - `--conventional <CONVENTIONAL>`: Enable or disable conventional commit style analysis.
 Acceptable values are `true` or `false`.
 - `-l, --language <LANGUAGE>`: Specify the language for the commit message.
 Acceptable values are `en` (English) or `zh` (Chinese).
-- `-gb, --generate-branch`: Generate branch name.
+- `-b, --generate-branch`: Generate branch name.
    - `--branch-prefix`: prefix of the generated branch name
+- `-m, --message`: Generate commit message (use with -b to output both)
 - `-v, --verbosity <VERBOSITY>`: Set the detail level of the commit message.
 Acceptable values are `verbose` (detailed), `normal`, or `quiet` (concise).
 The default is `quiet`.
 - `-p, --prompt <PROMPT>`: Additional prompt to help AI understand the commit context.
 - `-r, --range <RANGE>`: Specify diff range for generating commit message (e.g. HEAD~1, abc123..def456).